tomcsmith1990/sql-server/data-manipulation-language/select.md

 WHERE   <condition>
 ```

+The `WHERE` clause is optional, and will filter the results by row.
+Omitting the `WHERE` clause will return a value for each row.

 For example, to select the names of customers living in Cambridge from a table of addresses:

 ```